 Just like when we wanted to find the length of a list, we use the len command to see how many characters are in a string.

-A common reason for finding the length is as part of validation, for example, checking a password is more than 8 characters we would code:
+A common reason for finding the length is as part of validation, for example, checking a password is more than 8 characters:

-Check that the name is between 4 and 10 characters.
+That name is too short, it must be between 4 and 10 characters.

 Checking the Start / End of a String

 To determine if the first character in a string is a specific value use the .startswith() command.